biometry/ArcGis/Tutorial/Coordinate Systems.md

 Other option is to go to the <i>Layer Properties</i> and in the <i>Coordinate Systems</i> tab (1) select <i>Transformations</i> (2) and there we convert the current CS into the desired one (3).

 ![Layer Properties Transformation](https://raw.githubusercontent.com/biometry/ArcGis/master/Images/Coordinate%20Systems/Data%20Frame%20Transformation.JPG)

+After the whole process it might be that the data looks fine in our map but the coordinates did not changewhile looking at the atribute table.
+That can be easily solved by using the <b>Add XY coordinates</b> command.